 To qualify for White Box Grant funding, all proposed work must be completed by December 1, 2023.
 Completed units must have a tenant identified, be occupied by the building owner, or be actively marketed for commercial or industrial use.

-Eligible applicants, whether individual or entity, meet the following criteria:
+Eligible applicants, whether an individual or organization, must meet the following criteria:

-- Applicant is in good standing with governmental entities (i.e. current on income tax, property tax, utilities, code violations, fees)
+- Applicant is in good standing with applicable governmental entities (i.e. current on federal, state and local income tax, property tax, utilities, code violations, fees);

 *If the applicant does not own the building for which they are applying but does have the building under contract, the applicant is eligible to apply for the grant.
 However, grants will not be awarded until the applicant owns the building for which they are applying.